Communist state constitution: Political system

 The state regime is directly tied to the SSOP.
 The 1977 Soviet constitution and the present-day Chinese constitution outlined unified power as the state regime: the Soviet constitution refers to the single system of Soviets as the organs of state power, while the Chinese document outlines the system of people's congress under the party's leadership.
 The Soviet constitution states that "All power in the U.S.S.R. belongs to the people", and the Chinese constitution identically states this, "All power in the People's Republic of China belongs to the people".
 And the people do so, the communist constitutions invariably state, through the system of state organs of power headed by the SSOP.

 Another term, closely related to unified power and tied to the state regime, is democratic centralism.
-Democratic centralism is defined as the election of higher organs by lower organs, majority rule, and subordination of lower to higher organs and minority to majority decisions.
+Democratic centralism is defined as the election of higher organs by lower organs, majority rule, and minority to majority decisions.
+It also calls for dual subordination, that is, vertical accountability from bottom to top through elections and top to bottom by making lower organs accountable to higher organs, and horizontal accountability by making inferior state organs responsible to the state organ of power at the corresponding level of governance.
 For example, all Chinese constitutions have included the term since the first communist constitution in 1954.
 It was also included in the Soviet constitutions of 1936 and 1977, and is a common feature of all communist constitutions.
 It normally stipulates, as in China, that all state organs have to implement democratic centralism.
 This principle is also a party principle.
 For example, the constitution of the Chinese Communist Party states that it is "the organisational principle of the party".

 The constitutional principle of the leading role of the party first came into being in the 1936 Soviet constitution as the core of state power.
 This communist constitution was the first to outline the communist party's role in governance.
 It was mentioned once, in Article 126 in the chapter on the fundamental rights and obligations of Soviet citizens.
 That article holds that the most active and politically conscious citizens of the working class, the working peasantry and the working intelligentsia voluntarily unite in the Communist Party of the Soviet Union, which is described as the vanguard of the working people in building communism and as the leading core of all organisations of working people, both state and non-state organisations.
 This was copied more or less verbatim by Mongolia in their 1940 constitution.